neuresthetics/isomorphic_data_demonstration/README.md

 <img src="https://github.com/neuresthetics/isomorphic_data_singularity/raw/main/img/heavy4.png" alt="HEAVY GROK ACTIVATE" width="100%">

-# ETHICAL EVALUATION of this with COLLIDERΩ SUITE Neuresthetics LLC 2017)
+# ETHICAL EVALUATION of this with COLLIDERΩ SUITE Neuresthetics LLC 2017) [not included]

 > The sphere is powerful.
 Should I open source that one part and keep the rest for myself.
 Ethical?
 Steel man it.